 - special needs or extenuating circumstances

-- students should still be enrolled (with over 6 credits) as a UTS student during the relevant accommodation period being sought in the application
+- students should still be enrolled as a UTS student or UTS Insearch student (over 18 years old) during the relevant accommodation period being sought in the application

 - preference given to full-time students

 Stay connected with UTS Housing